The husband of murdered MP Jo Cox will deliver this year’s alternative Christmas message - in which he calls for an end to the “rise of hatred”.

-Mr Cox will say that his wife quoted Edmund Burke, who said that all that is necessary for evil to triumph is for good men and women “to do nothing”, just a few weeks before she died.
+Mr Cox will say that his wife quoted the philosopher Edmund Burke, who said that all that is necessary for evil to triumph is for good men and women “to do nothing”, just a few weeks before she died.

 Her widower will say “that has never been more true”.

 The need to defend tolerance and fair play “isn’t someone else’s problem,” he will add.

 Channel 4 has broadcast a Christmas Day message since 1993.

 In previous years it has been delivered by whistle-blower Edward Snowden, the parents of murdered London teenager Stephen Lawrence, campaigner Katie Piper and reality star Sharon Osbourne.